starvagrant/gitcrystals/README.md

 I will start considering pull requests after the release of the 0.1 version.
-That's when you'll actually be able to play the game on select systems, and that's when I'll work on implementing a test suite for other users and a determining a bug reporting process.
+That's when you'll actually be able to play the game on select systems, and that's when I'll work on implementing a test suite for other users and determining a bug reporting process.

 ## Description

-The following contains a program, gitcrystals.py, the purpose of which is to be a text-based video game that uses git as its system for managing save data.
+The following repo contains a program I call git crystals ('./app.py') the purpose of which is to be a text-based video game that uses git as its system for managing save data.
 This is to serve the following purposes.

 1. For beginning users of git, it provides a relatively simple way to practice using a version of git designed with beginners in mind.
 While